 - Your duffel needs to be dropped off at the Livery Barn at the South Rim by 3:30 PM the day prior to your hike into the canyon.
 The Livery Barn is located near the railroad tracks at the South Rim.
 If you exit the Bright Angel Lodge on the south side (not the rim side) and look straight out across the railroad tracks, you will see a very large barn and corral with mules.
 This is the Livery Barn.
 If for some reason you miss the deadline of 3:30 PM., please call the Xanterra Switchboard (928-638-2631) for instructions.
 A $10 additional charge (late fee) will be collected for late duffel pick-up, per call, not per duffel.

 Your Trip Begins. . .

 - You’ll rise early (before first light) so you can get an early start on the trail.
 Meet your group and hike escort at the place and time determined at the pre-trip meeting the night prior (for spring and fall trips we usually meet about 5-5:30 AM and for summer trips about 4-4:30 AM).
 We’ll meet you at the river at approximately 1:00 PM where you will repack your gear into waterproof bags.
-After a safety talk, we’ll load the rafts, slip into lifejackets and start down the river.
+After a safety talk, we’ll load the rafts, fit you with a personal flotation device (PFD) and start down the river.
 Immediately in big water, we are drenched and exhilarated.
 The desert’s warmth quickly dries us again before we pull over to camp.